LamJingJie/tlextractor/README.md

 ## ✨ Features

-- **Depth-first Search**: Utilized for data searching and saving.
+- **🔍 Depth-first Search**: Utilized for data searching and saving.
-- **Multi-Threading**: Opens multiple threads of pages and uses Playwright to extract data respectively.
+- **🧵 Multi-Threading**: Opens multiple threads of pages and uses Playwright to extract data respectively.
-- **Multi-Processing**: Processes multiple images, especially useful when there are a lot of images that need processing.
+- **⚙️ Multi-Processing**: Processes multiple images, especially useful when there are a lot of images that need processing.
 Multi-Processing (20) is nested inside Multi-Threading as the start is more I/O intensive and the end is more CPU intensive.

 ## 📋 Template Format